kasir-barati/go-back-to-score-one-in-learning-django/1. Web Application Technologies and Django/README.md

       - **staticfiles**
         - collectstatic
         - findstatic
+        - `runserver`:
-        - `runserver`: to start your app
+          - To start your app
+          - Reload server automatically after you change something in codebase
+            - Some actions do not cause restarting server, You have to stop and start it manually
+              - One of them is adding new file
+          - **Do not** use this server in anything resembling a production environment.
+          - This command is tends to be only for dev env
+          - Starts development server on the port 8000.
+            - `python manage.py runserver 8080`
+          - Starts the development server on the **internal network**
+            - `python manage.py runserver 0:8000`
+              - `0` is shorthand for `0.0.0.0`
     - Available options:
       - `--verbosity` To log more in terminal
       - `--deploy` to do some extra check in deploy mode
       - ``

+# Steps I take in a glance

 1. `mkdir d4e`
+   - Put your code in some directory outside of the document root, such as `/home/mycode`.
 2. `cd d3e`
 3. `virtualenv venv`
 4. `source venv/bin/activate`
 5. `pip install django`

-- Now you can create a new project:
-  - `django-admin startproject go_back_start_again`
+6. `django-admin startproject go_back_start_again`
-    - `django-admin` is a command-line utility for administrative tasks.
+7. `python manage.py startapp polls`

 # `settings.py`

 - `ALLOWED_HOSTS` tells Django to make our app available for which host/domain name.
 It is basically an array of strings

+# Views

+-